SafwanKhan112358/F1-DriversApp/README.md

 # F1_2022_Drivers_App
-An app that lets users search a driver, and receive all-time statistics for the driver and relevant stats for the current season
+An app that lets users search a driver from the F1 2022 season, and receive all-time statistics for the driver and relevant stats for the current season

 - App is made using Python, Tkinter, and requests(HTTP library)
 - Data is generated through a public F1 API, Ergast Developer API